Solving Optimal Execution Problems via In-Context Operator Networks: Optimal order execution problem

-In particular, we interpret the operator $\boldsymbol{I}_{\theta}$ as encoding the \emph{price impact environment} in which the trader executes her trades, and we use the subscript $\theta$ to emphasize the dependence on a certain price impact propagator model.
+In particular, we interpret the operator $\boldsymbol{I}_{\theta}(\cdot)$ as encoding the \emph{price impact environment} in which the trader executes her trades, and we use the subscript $\theta$ for convenience to emphasize the dependence on a certain price impact \emph{regime}.
+Note that we do not use the term model here to emphasize that $\boldsymbol{I}_{\theta}(\cdot)$ does not necessarily need to represent a parametric price impact model with some parameter vector $\theta$.
+For now, we deliberately introduce $\boldsymbol{I}_{\theta}$ without any further specification to highlight the versatility of our approach.
+Concrete examples will be considered later in our numerical study in Section~\ref{sec:numerical}; cf.~Example~\ref{ex:linearpropagators}.